Izan-Gonzalez-urjc/webapp05/README.md

 Each main entity will have a single associated image.

 ### Categorization
-Each card will be divided according to its collection.
+Each card will be categorized according to the collection it belongs to.